 Merihas, Dryopida, Canal – (Departure: 10.45 – 13.30 – 17.30)

-Sea Taxi: You may visit the beaches with sea taxis from the harbour of Meriha.
+Sea Taxi: You may visit the beaches with sea taxis from the harbor of Meriha.
 There, you can rent whatever you need to spend the day on the beach of your choice.

 Βest beaches in Kythnos